 This Jeep was not a field conversion, but rather was built in 1969 by Electromagnetic Industries Inc. of Georgia, who built a variety of products such as diesel generators for the military.

 The design is very similar to the dry chemical Jeeps built for the civilian market by Ansul Chemical.
 Further details, such as how many of these units were built for the Marines, are needed.

-Thanks to Fire Trucks at War, and to David Parsley, Bob Hersey and Greg Farris for the photos.
+Thanks to Fire Trucks at War, and to David Parsley, Bob Hersey, Greg Farris and Ted Heinbuch for the photos.
 Any further information welcome. -- Derek Redmond

 Return to Fire Service Jeeps.